SF-WDI-LABS/js-algorithms-drills/bubble-sort/README.md

 Stop!

 We don't stop sorting until we hit the end.
-Even if we find
+Even if we find an already sorted pair.

 #### Iteration 4